Igor Kononenko: Social activities

 In 2017, the International Tennis Academy (ITA), created with the support of the people's deputy Igor Kononenko, signed contracts with the champions of tennis tournaments in the junior group Maria Dolzhenko and Daria Snigur, according to which ITA undertakes to finance the training and away tournaments of young tennis players until they reach 18 age.
 ITA provides training grants to talented athletes.
 Tennis training at the academy is conducted by Ukrainian and foreign coaches who have sporting achievements and extensive experience in training tennis players of international level.

-For the period 2018–2021, Igor Kononenko Charitable Foundation provided social assistance in the amount of more than UAH 7.7 million.
-In 2020 the fund donated UAH 5.7 million to help medical institutions fight against COVID-19, lung ventilators, oxygen concentrators, pulse oximeters and other important equipment were purchased, іncluding for the central district hospitals of Obukhiv and Vasylkiv, despite the fact that he lost the election in this districts.
+For the period 2018–2021, Igor Kononenko Charitable Foundation provided social assistance in the amount of more than ₴7.7 million.
+In 2020 the fund donated ₴5.7 million to help medical institutions fight against COVID-19, lung ventilators, oxygen concentrators, pulse oximeters and other important equipment were purchased, іncluding for the central district hospitals of Obukhiv and Vasylkiv, despite the fact that he lost the election in this districts.
+In addition, his foundation financed the printing of an album with the works of students of the famous folk artist Oleksiy Petrenko.

 Charitable Foundation presented Vasylkiv Raion a unique specialized bus for disabled children education.
 There is a patent for this invention.

 Igor Kononenko Charitable Foundation also cooperates with Charitable Foundation «Manus Dei» in the field of medical equipment supply.

 During each year, Kononenko personally and through his charitable foundation provides multiple assistance to the capital's rehabilitation center "Me + Family" — a unique preschool educational institution that focuses on children with various special educational needs.
 Financial support for the center did not stop even during the full-scale Russian invasion of Ukraine.

 Igor Kononenko and his charity fund help Ukrainian army soldiers in the Anti-Terrorist Operation / Joint Forces Operation in the Donbas region of Ukraine — a sniper unit on the front line is equipped with sniper rifles and new optical sights.
+In May 2024, the businessman handed over three 700 Compact Pro charging stations, two 1400 Compact Pro charging stations from the Sun for the Army project and four Solar 120 modules to the front.